kunalsonwane/Music-Store-analysis/README.md

 **Acknowledgments**
 ------------------

 I would like to thank Shashank for this exciting project opportunity.
-This experience has enriched my skills and understanding of SQL querying and data analysis.
+This experience has enriched my skills and understanding of data analysis and reporting in Power BI.

+Feel free to reach out if you have any questions or would like to collaborate on future projects!